- Starting an apprenticeship or traineeship

 The qualification or competencies completed during the SAT are 'contributing studies' to a QCE and will be recorded in the student's learning account.
 The Queensland Curriculum and Assessment Authority has more details on how a SAT affects the QCE.

 Dependent upon the nominal term of the school-based apprenticeship, there is a limit to the amount of off-the-job training that a school-based apprentice may complete while enrolled at school.
 The ATIS-026 School-based apprenticeships and traineeships information sheet provides further details.

-Apprentices and trainees may only access a maximum of two government contributions, therefore it is important that students (and their parents/guardians) consider if a SAT is appropriate and relates to the student's future chosen career.
+Apprentices and trainees may only access a maximum of 2 government contributions, therefore it is important that students (and their parents/guardians) consider if a SAT is appropriate and relates to the student's future chosen career.
 Their decision may affect their access to further funding in the future.

 Whilst a school-based traineeship may be completed when the student is still an enrolled school student, it is unlikely a school-based apprenticeship could be completed.
 In signing up to a SAT, the parties agree to convert the training contract to full-time or part-time if the SAT has not been completed when the student leaves school.

 Conversion upon completion of Year 12 to full-time is an automatic process carried out by the Department of Employment, Small Business and Training.
 Those who wish to convert to part-time will be given the opportunity to advise the department before the conversion is complete.